 - Facebook: two-minute video and infographic

-This means that for every fresh pillar post you publish, you’ll also create five other pieces of micro-content for social media.
+This means that for every fresh blog post or long-form video content you publish, you’ll also create five other pieces of micro-content for social media.

 2. Assemble your team

 If you’re creating different types of media, you’ll probably need to bring on board different kinds of talent.
 While you’re a pro at knowing what to post on social media and when to post it, you might want to get an extra pair of hands to help shoot videos and design infographics.